 All Jurisdictional Agencies within the Planning Area (see Table 1) will be given the opportunity to participate in the decision process and approve the decision.
 In addition, the Fiscally Responsible Agency, and the Protecting Agency as described in Chapter 2 and Chapter 11 of the Interagency Standards for Fire and Fire Aviation Operations and in Table 5 of this AOP will participate in the decision process and approve the decision.

+The Protecting Agency will develop and implement incident tactics based on verbal approval from the Jurisdictional Agency FMO(s) or Agency Administrator(s) while WFDSS approvals are being finalized.

 Table 5: Alaska WFDSS Approval Authorities